webcodedsoft/pgrestify/docs-site/guide/react.md

 }
 ```

-This provides a solid foundation for React integration.
-For production applications, we strongly recommend using the TanStack Query integration for optimal performance, caching, and developer experience.
+This provides a solid foundation for React integration with built-in hooks for querying and mutations.